Our seagrass furniture is handcrafted in Bali, Indonesia.

 durable without the use of chemicals, which is monitored by the government of Indonesia.

-would never know.
+never know.
 The results are amazing, the surface smooth to the touch.
 Unlike Abaca, which is rough to the touch, water

 hyacinth is easy on the arms.
-Our furniture is examined for any rough edges that might snag clothing. (see
+Our furniture is examined for any rough edges that might snag clothing. (see our weave

-One can find seagrass furniture in large box stores within the U.S. There is no comparison to the high end quality of
+One can find seagrass furniture in large box stores within the U.S. Photos can make the furniture look fabulous, but it

-light weight foam, is flat and the cushions are not comfortable.
-Our sectional seat cushions are 7" deep, have coils
+weight foam, is flat and the cushions are not comfortable.
+Our sectional seat cushions are 7" deep, have individually

-solution (click here to see the Organic Certification).
-This is shipped from Germany to our factory in Bali, applied to the
+eco friendly solution (click here to see the Organic Certification).
+This is shipped from Germany to our factory in Bali,

 With many of these challenges, American furniture stores are not finding it cost effective to order furniture made from